GDPR: B2B vs B2C – can you still email your database?

 What can I do with this data?

 You can email them the guide, but that’s it.
 Done.
 Furthermore, you can’t keep their details on your database because their data is no longer relevant.
 You’ve fulfilled the “transaction” by sending them the guide, which means you no longer have the right to retain their details.

 That can’t be it – how am I supposed to grow my business?

 To add them to your database and continue to market to them, we need to backtrack a bit.
 The form we’ve created needs to be edited for B2C contacts.
 As GDPR requires the specific opt-in of your contacts before you can email them in future, you need to obtain consent at the point of the form completion - you can’t do this afterward.

-You need to add two things to your form:
+You need to add the following to your form: